Periodontal Osseous Surgery

 The Procedure

-Osseous surgery (also called flap surgery or pocket reduction) removes the infected gum tissue and diseased bone, making the area easier to maintain.
+Osseous surgery (also called flap surgery or pocket reduction therapy) removes infected tissue and diseased bone, making the area easier to maintain.
 It also serves to prevent further damage from periodontal disease while you are under care.

 What to Expect After Surgery